infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 3) inclusion_net_edges.csv:
-citing_ID - The numeric ID of a systematic review report cited_ID - The numeric ID of the included articles
+citing_ID - The numeric ID of a systematic review report cited_ID - The numeric ID of the included article

 4) potential_inclusion_link.csv:
 This data was translated from the Sankey diagram given in Trinquart et al. (2016) as Web Figure 4.
 Each row indicates a systematic review report and each column indicates a primary study.
 In the matrix, "p" indicates that a given primary study had been published as of the search date of a given systematic review report.